kaizenplatform/eslint-config-kaizen/README.md

 ## Installation

-1. This config is based on `eslint-config-airbnb`.
-Run this command to install `eslint-config-airbnb` and its dependencies.
+1. This config is based on [`eslint-config-airbnb`](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).
+Install `eslint-config-airbnb` and its dependencies first by the following command:

   ```sh
   (